Paint The Kitchen Red

 • Press Cancel and open the Instant Pot lid.

-• Stir in chickpeas, saffron, and cream (if using); heat through on Saute mode.
+• Stir in 2 cups chickpeas, pinch saffron, and ¼ cup heavy cream (if using); heat through on Sauté mode.

 • Garnish with cilantro.